-Canvas is where you access the virtual learning environment(VLE) at QUB.
+Canvas is where you access the virtual learning environment (VLE) at QUB.
 It contains information that will both deliver and assist your learning, education and studies.
 This includes assignments, module resources, feedback on your work, notifications and most importantly where to get help if you need it.
-More information is listed in section 8(ii)
+More information is listed in section 8(ii).

-(vii) Health and Safety
+Health and Safety

-As part of your Welcome activity you will have an introduction to Health and Safety.
-We have also saved all the paperwork and policies that will affect your studies here.
+As part of your Welcome activity, you will have an introduction to Health and Safety on the Wednesday afternoon of Week 1, Semester 1.
+We have also saved all the paperwork and policies that will affect your studies here: https://qubstudentcloud.sharepoint.com/sites/int-sbio/SitePages/Health-%26-Safety.aspx.
 Please note that you must adhere to the guidance to keep yourself and other students safe.